Frequently Asked Questions

 +54 600 123 4567

-These patterns cover the main number types and enforce the 10-digit rule.
-Remember to test your validation logic thoroughly with various valid and invalid inputs.
+These patterns cover the main number types and enforce the 10-digit rule for geographic numbers and 7-digit rule for special services.
+Test your validation logic thoroughly with both valid and invalid inputs.

-Storage Format: Always store phone numbers in E.164 format (
+Storage Format: Store phone numbers in E.164 format (

 +541112345678

 ).
-This ensures consistency and simplifies processing.Display Format: Format numbers for local display based on user expectations.
-For example:
+This international standard ensures consistency and simplifies processing across global telecommunications systems.Display Format: Format numbers for local display based on user expectations:

 Implementation Checklist

-This checklist will help you ensure your implementation meets regulatory and best-practice standards.
+This checklist ensures your implementation meets regulatory and best-practice standards.

 Technical Restrictions and Special Cases